Researchers Step Up Efforts To Develop A 'Universal' Flu Vaccine

 Most research has focused on hemagglutinin, a lollipop-shaped protein that helps influenza infect host cells.
 The "stalk" of the protein is consistent across many different flu strains, making it an ideal target for a universal vaccine.

-An international research team announced last year they had developed an experimental drug treatment that protected mice against multiple influenza strains by binding to the stalk-like protein of the virus.
+An international research team announced last year that it had developed an experimental drug treatment that protected mice against multiple influenza strains by binding to the stalklike protein of the virus.
 The tiny molecule, which is modeled on our own antibodies, is still in the early stages of development.

 Other scientists are attempting to directly change the virus itself, engineering influenza with new proteins on the surface that can be used in vaccines.
 Known as chimeric proteins, these molecules are combinations of hemagglutinin from different strains — like swapping out the sticks of the lollipops and pairing them with new candy heads.

 Researchers at Mount Sinai, who developed the approach, are trying to prompt the human immune system to produce antibodies against the protein stalk shared across many flu strains.
-Based on encouraging initial results in mice, the team has launched a phase 1 clinical trial of the vaccine.
+Based on encouraging initial results in mice, the team has launched a Phase 1 clinical trial of the vaccine.

 Though most efforts to develop a universal flu vaccine have focused on these surface proteins, the research team at Saint Louis University's Hotel Influenza is exploring a different approach.